trueos/trueos-docs/trueos-handbook/helpsupport.rst

 `Life Preserver <https://sysadm.us/handbook/client/sysadmclient.html#life-preserver>`_,
 should have a *File* menu.
 However, file menus are not necessary for small widget programs or dialogue boxes.
-When making a file menu, a good rule of thumb is keep it simple.
+When making a file menu, a good rule of thumb is *keep it simple*.
 Most |trueos| utilities do not need more than two or three items on the file menu.

 **Configure** is our adopted standard for the category containing settings or configuration-related settings.
 If additional categories are needed, check to see what other |trueos| utilities are using.

-File menu icons are taken from the KDE Oxygen theme located in :file:`/usr/local/share/icons/oxygen`.
-Use these file menu icons so we do not have many different icons used for the same function.
-:numref:`Table %s <common icons>` lists the commonly used icons and their default file names.
+File menu icons are taken from the *KDE Oxygen* or *material-design* themes located in :file:`/usr/local/share/icons/oxygen`.
+Use these file menu icons so there are not too many different icons for the same function. :numref:`Table %s <common icons>` lists some commonly used icons and their default file names.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.32\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.32\linewidth-2\tabcolsep}